Here are some examples of Archway Heritage’s work, illustrating the wide range of projects we have worked on:

 - prepared a quick reference guide to aid cross-referencing between grace assessment reports to aid clarity during the appeal hearing

-Archway Heritage was chosen because we
+Archway Heritage was chosen because we:

 Technical summary

 Our clients decided to appeal against the decision to refuse permission to redevelop the site into a bus depot for Stansted Airport beside the curtilage of a historic farmyard and the setting of listed barns.
+Technical inputs:

 - quickly assess the likely change in impacts on the setting based on changes of use that had occurred between the planning decision and appeal hearing date by undertaking a pre-hearing appeal site visit